Number 614 - No Doubt

 Genre:Alt Pop

 In 1995 we all got down to the sound of No Doubt, nice, quaint little alt pop, slightly punkish band from California.
-Now its 2007 and all the kids are into all over the world, ask any kid who is and they wont make the connection.
+Now its 2007 and all the kids are into Gwen Stefani all over the world, ask any kid who is No Doubt and they wont make the connection.
 But hey, that's rock n roll innit?
 And good on Gwen i say, not many rock acts can last more than a few years and she has been performing since '87.

 By the by, No Doubt will be recording a new album soon and no doubt the kids will know who they are when that happens.
 Hmmm, i wonder if Gwen does interviews?
 (Don't do it!)
 Wooo oooo weee oooo.
 Shhhhh